 Exercise machines come in many shapes, sizes and forms, and they are designed to work every part of the body.
-When slim thighs are your goal, you need to focus your attention on cardiovascular exercise.
-This is performed in a repetitive motion for an extended period of time.
+When slim thighs are your goal, you need to focus your attention on cardiovascular exercise, which helps burn excess fat.

 Anatomy of the Thighs

-Regardless of the cardio machine you choose, you need to exercise consistently and regularly to get positive results.
-According to the American College of Sports Medicine's exercise guidelines, it can take more than 60 minutes of activity performed five days a week to achieve weight loss.
-Start your workouts with a light warm-up, then increase your pace to a point that you are breathing heavily and sweating.
+Start your workouts with a light warm-up; then increase your pace to a point that you are breathing heavily and sweating.
 Remain at this pace for the rest of your workout.
 If you do not have time to fit in a long exercise session, work out more than once a day.

 Cardio machines give you several features to choose from.
 A treadmill for example, has speed and incline features.
 By incorporating these into your workouts, you can perform intervals and boost your caloric expenditure.

 Begin by walking briskly for five to 10 minutes to warm up.
 Then, increase the speed or incline and run for 20 seconds.
 Reduce the speed or incline for 40 seconds and continue to bounce back and forth for the rest of your workout.

 Using an exercise machine is only part of the solution when it comes to obtaining slim thighs.
 You also have to take your diet into consideration.
 If you perpetually eat cheese fries, sausages and meatball hoagies, you will defeat your exercise efforts.